difcul/aw/4_using_rdf_and_sparql/README.md

 ### Adding structured data

+Now you will add structured data to your web application using the ScholarlyArticle vocabulary (http://schema.org/ScholarlyArticle)

 Get the file _mywebapp.php_ created in a previous module and replace the PHP code :

 ```